- editor -

 – research funding: approx. $1.8 million in nationally competitive and other institutional funding support

-– presented at over 25 international conferences and gatherings
+– presented internationally at over 25 conferences and gatherings

-– expert reviewer for 20 international and national journals, and some funding sources and book publishers
+– expert reviewer for 20 international and national journals, and for some funding sources and book publishers

 If you want to know more...